pip-services/pip-services-docs/content/en/getting_started/recipes/mongodb_persistence/_index.md

 {{< /tabsection >}}

-In the persistence component, the developer is responsible for parsing **FilterParams** and passing a filter function to the persistence’s methods of the base class.
+In the persistence component, the developer is responsible for parsing **FilterParams** and passing a filter function to the persistence's methods of the base class.

 {{< tabsection >}}
    {{< include "./__code10_node.md" >}}